godotengine/godot-docs/tutorials/inputs/handling_quit_requests.rst

 Sending your own quit notification
 ----------------------------------

-While forcing the application to close can be done simply with `get_tree().quit()` (with GDscript on desktops) connected to a button, doing so will not send the quit notification and thus will not call the function described above.
-Quitting in such a way will not allow custom actions to complete (such as saving, confirming the quit, or debugging) even if you try to delay the line that forces the quit.
+While forcing the application to close can be done by calling :ref:`SceneTree.quit <class_SceneTree_method_quit>, doing so will not send the quit *notification*.
+This means the function described above won't be called.
+Quitting by calling :ref:`SceneTree.quit <class_SceneTree_method_quit> will not allow custom actions to complete (such as saving, confirming the quit, or debugging), even if you try to delay the line that forces the quit.

-Insead you should be sending a quit request:
+Instead, you should send a quit request:

 .. tabs::
  .. code-tab:: gdscript GDScript